Back to tutorials

 1. Ribbon Settings

-Ribbon Settings tab allows you to config the Ribbon as you like!
+Ribbon Settings tab allows you to configure the Ribbon as you like!

 From here you can Add a Ribbon, then add Panels, then Buttons, to which you add tools.
 You can also remove and rename.